 The aim of the down swing movement is to achieve the perfect impact position --- ( see still photos of top professional golfers.)

-At the end of the back swing movement the muscles of the whole body has been wound up to its maximum, however at this point you must create a very slight pause before you begin the down swing movement.
+At the end of the back swing movement the muscles of the whole body has been wound up to its maximum, and the body is in a fully twisted condition, however at this point you must create a very slight pause before you begin the down swing movement.

-Begin by rotating the hips at a very slow tempo and gradually increase the speed as the down swing progresses, but the majority of the down swing is best performed as a very slow tempo, thus allowing you to correctly adopt the impact position and also time the strike of the golf club.
+Begin the down swing with a very slow movement and gradually increase the speed of the hip movement as the down swing progresses, but the majority of the down swing is best performed as a very slow tempo, thus allowing you to correctly adopt the impact position and also time the strike of the golf club.

 Down Swing Movement.